-As mentioned in a previous blog post here (in the gratitude post), kindness is contagious.
+As mentioned in a previous blog post here, kindness is contagious.
 It’s easy to be overcome by the negativity in the world, but as we step out in random acts of kindness, it works like a domino effect, inspiring others to also show kindness.

 Eight ways to show kindness